ishdafish24/ishdafish24/README.md

 - 👋 Hi, I’m @ishdafish24
 - 👀 I’m interested in webscraping. and data analysis for quantative trading.
-- 🌱 I’m currently learning statiscal analysis, data science, and webscraping.
+- 🌱 I’m currently learning statiscal analysis and webscraping.
 - 💞️ I’m looking to collaborate on anything cool.
 - 📫 How to reach me: +44 7484330720 or isareen9@gmail.com